exaQ-ai/polyadicQML/README.rst

 This code has been used to fully train a Quantum Machine Learning model on a real quantum computer to classify the Iris flower dataset.

-Training a model on a simulator and testing it on a real quantum computer can be done in a few lines:
+With polyadicQML_, Training a model on a simulator and testing it on a real quantum computer can be done in a few lines:

 .. code-block:: python